• Twitter

 Hide Search

-In its original French inception, the coq referred to a rooster, typically mean old birds who wore out their welcome in the hen house.
-The tough nature of the meat required a long simmer time to soften.
-Wine was used to help soften up the meat thanks to its sugar content.
+In its original French inception, the coq in coq au vin referred to a rooster, typically mean old birds who wore out their welcome in the hen house.
+The tough nature of the meat required a long simmering time to soften.
+Wine was used to help tenderize the meat thanks to its sugar content.

 Ingredients for coq au vin

 Not a red wine fan?
+Here’s a surprising tip: you can also make this with white wine.
+It yields a different flavor, but it’s still delicious.
 Use white wine or an inexpensive sparkling wine in place of red.
-When Mike and I visited the Chablis region once, we ordered coq au vin and lo and behold, it came swimming in the region’s famed white.
+When Mike and I visited the Chablis region, we ordered coq au vin and lo and behold, it came swimming in the region’s famed white.
 The end flavor tends to be a bit sweeter and lighter, yet still hearty and savory.

 Paired with noodles or mashed potatoes, this serves six to eight.